How To Renovate A Memory Palace (And When You Shouldn’t)

 Multiple Memory Palaces for each letter of the alphabet may have limited appeal.
 But once you give it a try, you’ll find that it works a charm.

 Your mind loves this kind of exercise and the experimentation involved.
+It certainly gives your declarative memory a workout, amongst other types of your memory.
 You just need the mindset, the willingness and the determination to succeed and you’ll find more success than you imagined possible.

 Multiple alphabetized Memory Palaces also work wonders when you’re memorizing vocabulary around themes.

 As always, please let me know if you have any questions.
-And if you want more detailed training, over 20 hours of videos and dozens of PDFs and Worksheets await you in the Magnetic Memory Method Masterclass.
+And if you want more detailed training, everything you need to learn and memorize anything you want awaits you in the full Magnetic Memory Method Masterclass.

 I really like the outro soundtrack.
 The bassline is just amazing.
 Am I right with my assumption that it is you playing the bass guitar?
 May you provide some more tracks?